DLVUG/DLUVUG.github.io/docs/members/index.md

   },

-  {
+  //{
-    avatar: '/imgs/avatars/C11-22-王子轩.jpg',
+  //  avatar: '/imgs/avatars/C11-22-王子轩.jpg',
-    name: '王子轩',
+  //  name: '王子轩',
-    title: '2022级',
+  //  title: '2022级',
-	desc: 'Zixuan Wang, graduated from Qingdao University of Science and Technology in 2022.
+	//desc: 'Zixuan Wang, graduated from Qingdao University of Science and Technology in 2022.
 He is continuing to do the M.S. degree at the same university.
 He is majoring in computer technology under the supervision of Ph.D.
 Yuanzhi Cheng.
-His research domains include deep learning, computer vision and image processing.', },
+His research domains include deep learning, computer vision and image processing.',

-  {
+  //},

+  //{
-    avatar: '/imgs/avatars/C12-22-朱庚鑫.jpg',
+  //  avatar: '/imgs/avatars/C12-22-朱庚鑫.jpg',
-    name: '朱庚鑫',
+  //  name: '朱庚鑫',
-    title: '2022级',
+  //  title: '2022级',
-	desc: 'Gengxin Zhu received B.E. degree from Qingdao University of Science and Technology in 2022.Now he is a Master student majoring in Computer technology degree at Qingdao University of Science and Technology.
-His research interests include deep learning, computer vision, image processing.', },
+	//desc: 'Gengxin Zhu received B.E. degree from Qingdao University of Science and Technology in 2022.Now he is a Master student majoring in Computer technology degree at Qingdao University of Science and Technology.
+His research interests include deep learning, computer vision, image processing.',

-  {
+  //},

+  //{
-    avatar: '/imgs/avatars/C13-22-许浩天.jpg',
+  //  avatar: '/imgs/avatars/C13-22-许浩天.jpg',
-    name: '许浩天',
+  //  name: '许浩天',
-    title: '2022级',
+  //  title: '2022级',
-	desc: 'Haotian Xv Received B.E. degree from Yantai University in 2021, and now he is a Master student majoring in Computer technology degree at Qingdao University of Science and Technology,under the supervision of Ph.D.
+	//desc: 'Haotian Xv Received B.E. degree from Yantai University in 2021, and now he is a Master student majoring in Computer technology degree at Qingdao University of Science and Technology,under the supervision of Ph.D.
 Yuanzhi Cheng.
-His research interests include computer vision and deep learing.', },
+His research interests include computer vision and deep learing.',

-  {
+  //},

+  //{
-    avatar: '/imgs/avatars/C14-22-马春帅.jpg',
+  //  avatar: '/imgs/avatars/C14-22-马春帅.jpg',
-    name: '马春帅',
+  //  name: '马春帅',
-    title: '2022级',
+  //  title: '2022级',
-	desc: 'Chunshuai Ma Received B.E. degree from Qingdao University of Science and Technology in 2022.
+	//desc: 'Chunshuai Ma Received B.E. degree from Qingdao University of Science and Technology in 2022.
 Now he is a Master student majoring in Computer technology degree at Qingdao University of Science and Technology, under the supervision of Ph.D.
 Yuanzhi Cheng.
-His research interests include computer vision and deep learing.', },
+His research interests include computer vision and deep learing.',

-  {
+  //},

+  //{
-    avatar: '/imgs/avatars/C15-22-谢培栋.jpg',
+  //  avatar: '/imgs/avatars/C15-22-谢培栋.jpg',
-    name: '谢培栋',
+  //  name: '谢培栋',
-    title: '2022级',
+  //  title: '2022级',
-	desc: 'Peidong Xie is currently studying in the School of Information Science and Technology at Qingdao University of Science and Technology for his master\'s degree, under the supervision of Yuanzhi Cheng.
-His research interests include deep learning and image processing.', },
+	//desc: 'Peidong Xie is currently studying in the School of Information Science and Technology at Qingdao University of Science and Technology for his master\'s degree, under the supervision of Yuanzhi Cheng.
+His research interests include deep learning and image processing.',
+  //},

 ]
 const undergraduate =[  {